tmobile/codeless/README.md

 ## Acknowledgments

-Apart from the awesome T-Mobile FTEs and partners who have been contributing to the project, we want to recognize [Rob Graff](https://github.com/rob-g4) who came up with the initial design and implementation as well as the name **Codeless**.
+Apart from the awesome T-Mobile FTEs and partners who have been contributing to the project, we want to shout out specifically to [Rob Graff](https://github.com/rob-g4) who came up with the initial design and implementation as well as the name **Codeless**.